 Critical Strike rating is the probable chance of scoring double damage on a target.

 Versatility provides a percentage increase to your damage and healing spells, while also reducing the damage taken for a percentage amount.

 Mastery only affects your healing spells (Mastery: Echo of Light).
-Mastery is a dead secondary stat as this is for healing only.
+Mastery is a dead secondary stat as this is only for healing.
 Concentrate on getting gear that has Critical Strike and Haste as secondary stats.

-There are no talents available that give your priest a direct DPS increase.
+There are no Holy Priest talents available which give your priest a direct DPS increase.
 None.
-There are however four talents which can help with the DPS rotation as well as help you which you may consider taking:
+There are however four talents which can help with the DPS rotation:

-Level 45: Censure – Holy Word: Chastise stuns the target for five seconds.
+Level 35: Censure – Holy Word: Chastise now stuns the target for four seconds.
 Can be very useful when fighting higher level/higher health targets or PvP as this stops them from attacking you.
-Be warned, doesn’t work on every NPC target.
+Be warned, doesn’t work on every target.

-Your Holy Priest has four core damage spells and one talent damage spell.
+Your Holy Priest has several damage spells and one talent damage spell.
 These are:

 - Holy Word: Chastise – a big direct damage spell with a default one minute cooldown.
 Casting Smite reduces the cooldown by 10 seconds

-- If you select the talent Censure (Level 45), the target is also stunned for five seconds
+- If you select the talent Censure (Level 35), the target is also stunned for four seconds

 - Smite – your main ‘filler’ damage spell

-- Holy Nova – an Area of Effect (AoE) spell.
-Is very weak in early game, but can be extremely powerful in later game
+- Holy Nova – an Area of Effect (AoE) spell

-- Divine Star – a level 90 talent spell that launches an energy bolt directly in front of your Priest causing healing to friendly targets and damage to enemies.
-After 30 yards, the energy bolt returns to you, healing allies and damaging enemies on its return path.
+- Divine Star – a level 45 talent spell that launches an energy bolt directly in front of your Priest causing healing to friendly targets and damage to enemies.
+After 24 yards, the energy bolt returns to you, healing allies and damaging enemies on its return path

 - Holy Word: Chastise